-Ladies and Justanien,
+Ladies and Judlemen,

 Germany's Savings Banks are local retail institutions.
 Their origins lie in private old-age provision and asset accumulation.
+Their primary task is financial inclusion.
+Today, Savings Banks are still strongly rooted in the concept of social and business sustainability, and they have also expanded on ecological aspects.

 Savings Banks have a history spanning more than 200 years.
 They have supported and promoted the German business community through all the crises and changes.
-Our core strength lies in the local business cycles of deposits and loans.
+Our trademark is local business cycles of deposits and loans.
 Today, the Savings Banks Finance Group is the market leader in Germany in private and corporate banking.

-Approximately three out of four business enterprises in Germany are customers of the Savings Banks Finance Group.
+Approximately three out of four businesses in Germany are customers of the Savings Banks Finance Group.
 This makes Savings Banks and Landesbanken the most important providers of finance for Germany's small and medium-sized enterprises.
-We have built this position over many generations.
-However, while each Savings Bank operates only in its home region, our business clients are also active internationally.
-For this reason, we support them through an extensive network comprising our own branches and local partner banks.
+However, while each Savings Bank operates exclusively in its home region, we support our business clients through an extensive network comprising our own branches and local partner banks.

-In this brochure, we describe the structures within which Savings Banks operate and explain their underlying philosophy.
-In fact, it is more than a philosophy - it is a public mandate.
+In this brochure, we describe the structures within which Savings Banks operate and explain their purpose and public mission.
 In addition, we present our international network.
-And we show how the Savings Bank concept is taking root in many countries of the world today.
+And we demonstrate how the Savings Bank concept is taking root in many countries of the world today.